What Can Any of Us Do to Address the Greatest Problems on Earth Right Now?

 These trends could lead us towards more conflict and instability.
 If not effectively countered in some way, we will see the rise of nationalism and autocracy around the globe.
 In fact, unless we take a serious look at how we are thinking and communicating, the very idea of free and open societies will be at risk.

 Our mission, therefore, is to search for more effective techniques, better communication styles and new methods of dialogue in order to bridge this great divide.
 We hope the result will be better communication between people who hold opposing points of view, the goal of which is to bring about a more peaceful and prosperous society.

-Put another way, We recognize that human beings have differences in thought and opinions on different matters.
-But, we also recognize that there is a “space between” where we can creatively merge ideas to form a middle ground – a place of reason where people can agree.
-A fundamental purpose of this project is to explore and write about this area.
+We recognize that human beings have differences in thought and opinions on all sorts of matters, but we also recognize that empathy and reason are the keys to forming a constructive middle ground where there is less conflict and greater peace.
+A fundamental purpose of this project is to explore and write about this process.
 It appears at the outset that this is a relatively unexplored area of human thought – a frontier where the mind meets the social landscape – and we accept the challenge of working in that area.